istio/istio.io/content/en/docs/ops/best-practices/image-signing-validation/index.md

 simplifies signing and validation of signed Open Container Initiative (OCI) artifacts, such as container images.

-In Istio, we sign all officially published docker images as part of our release process using our own private key starting with Istio 1.12.
+Starting with Istio 1.12, we sign all officially published container images as part of our release process.
 End users can then verify these images using the process described below.

 This process is suitable for either manual execution or integration with build